 In light of the consistently high number of these fatalities in the last decade, individual States are strategizing how best to modify driver behavior.
 Washington State has attempted to bring down fatality numbers using tactics such as high visibility saturation patrols, ignition interlock programs, alcohol screening, intervention and treatment programs and other multi-agency coordination.

 Another strategy that states have been implementing to improve road safety is lowering blood alcohol limits.
 Last month, Washington State Senate Bill 5982 was introduced making it illegal to drive with a BAC at or above .05%.
-The bill references Washington Traffic Safety Commission’s recent data spotlight on safety trends from 2019-2021, which finds that as traffic safety enforcement has declined, high risk behaviors, crashes and fatalities have sharply increased.
+The bill references the Washington Traffic Safety Commission’s recent data spotlight on safety trends from 2019-2021, which finds that as traffic safety enforcement has declined, high-risk behaviors, crashes, and fatalities have sharply increased.

 Here are some basic reminders:

 If you drink, do not drive.
 Instead, pre-plan a safe ride via rideshare service, or designated driver;

 Make sure you prevent others who have been drinking from driving by arranging alternative transportation; and,